bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/mean-variance.md

 4. [Frontier with a Risk-Free Asset](frontier-with-risk-free-asset.md)
 5. [Market Portfolio and the Security Market Line](market-portfolio-and-security-market-line.md)

+For the calculation appearing in the above sections, I create a simple Python package called [bagel-mean-variance](https://github.com/bagelquant/bagel-mean-variance).
+It is designed to calculate optimal portfolio weights using we learned in this section.
+The package is implemented using pure matrix operations, avoiding the use of optimization libraries.
+It is simple, efficient, and flexible, making it ideal for financial analysis and portfolio management tasks.

 This section provides a rigorous and structured understanding of mean-variance portfolio optimization and its foundational role in finance.
 It also lays the groundwork for deeper discussions of the **Capital Asset Pricing Model (CAPM)** and **Arbitrage Pricing Theory (APT)**—both essential to modern financial theory.